genesiscommunitysuccess/docs/docs/04_web/07_deploying/01_introduction.md

 }
 ```

-In this example, by looking at the 5th line we can tell that:
+In this example, by looking at the highlighted line we can tell that:
 - the _web root_ is `/data/client-x/web`
 - _product user_ is `client-x`